 The Teacher:

-Crop Swap Sydney, has been growing edibles for as long as she can remember, and experimenting with their culinary uses for almost as long.
+Laurie Green, founder of Crop Swap Sydney, has been growing edibles for as long as she can remember, and experimenting with their culinary uses for almost as long.
 With a background in design, community gardening, indoor growing and urban permaculture she is a strong advocate for sustainability, organics and creative frugality.
 Her zero-waste pantry is always a talking point amongst visitors and her dehydrator runs most days of the year.